raw-lab/DeGenPrime/README.md

 --primer_conc:        <int>, Sets the concentration of the PCR primer in nM.
 This has a minimum value of 50.0 nM, and this program will raise any value smaller to this value.
 --protein,             Tells the program that the input sequence is a protein sequence, and the program should unwrap the protein sequence into its base nucleotides instead of trying to find a PCR.
 This will produce degenerate nucleotide codes whenever there is any ambiguity.
 --salt_conc:          <int>, Sets the concentration of monovalent ions in mM.
 This has a minimum value of 50.0 mM, and this program will raise any value smaller to this value.
+--search_fwd:         <string>, The string represents a forward primer.
+Searches the collected list of forward primers to see if the argument primer is within them.
+If this primer is included, it gives its relative position on the ordered list by penalty.
+This tag is not compatible with --test.
+--search_rev:         <string>, This tag is similar to --search_fwd, but is for the reverse primer list.
+It is also not compatible with --test.
 --max_primers:        <int>, Sets the maximum number of output primers.
 This has a maximum value of 10 and this program will reduce any value larger to this value.
+--test:               <string>, The string represents a single primer.
+Runs the primer through all filters.
+Returns the thermodynamic values of this primer as well as any filters this primer would not pass and its calculated penalty.
+This tag is incompatible with --search tags.
+Any primer smaller or larger than the size limits will show primer outside size range.
 ```

 ### Input